 This spectacular cascade is known as Iceland’s most beautiful waterfall.
 Its colorful rocks and 197-foot (60-meter) drop can also be viewed from behind the waterfall.
 There’s a cave in the rear which is accessible by a footpath.
 Many of Seljalandsfoss’ most iconic photographs are taken from this angle.

 Skógafoss is another stunning waterfall in South Iceland.
 Located along the Ring Road between Reykjavik and Vik, this beauty is a popular highlight for visitors traveling along the South Coast.

 The black sand beaches of Sólheimasandur make the perfect setting backdrop for the haunting remains of the 1973 plane wreck.
 All that remains of the military aircraft is the fuselage, which juxtaposes nicely with the surrounding black beaches.
 It’s a bit of a trek from the parking lot (30-45 minutes) so make sure you leave enough time to get back before the sun sets.

-Landmannalaugar and the Laugavegur trail are considered Iceland’s most famous destination for hikers.
+Landmannalaugar and the Laugavegur trail are considered Iceland’s most famous destinations for hikers.
 It’s part of the larger area considered the Highlands of Iceland.
 If you’re exploring this area, you’ll want to check which areas are accessible and have accommodation open outside of the peak summer season.
 You’ll also want to look into a 4x4 camper rental if you plan on driving on the F-roads of the Highlands.